 Luxury hotels always offer quality restaurants, but which establishments have a truly exceptional menu?
-We’ve selected five top-of-the-range establishments where the great gourmet cuisine is sure to satisfy even the most demanding epicureans.
+We’ve selected four top-of-the-range establishments where the great gourmet cuisine is sure to satisfy even the most demanding epicureans.

 Let’s start with an exceptional woman who officiates in a restaurant of unparalleled refinement: the multi-star chef Anne-Sophie Pic.
 Ten years ago, in the heart of the famous Beau-Rivage Palace, in a prime location on the Swiss shores of Lake Geneva, she founded the restaurant that bears her name today.
 Fine gourmets will certainly appreciate her delicate and audacious cuisine, rewarded with two Michelin stars and rated 18/20 by the Gault&Millau gastronomic guide.
 In close collaboration with the chef Paolo Boscaro, the owner of the restaurant has devised her recipes based on exclusively Swiss products, and we know how remarkable the quality of these products can be…

 Among its succulent recipes, we can mention game and wild duck pâté en croûte marinated in Tasmanian and juniper berries, majestically accompanied by old Port jelly, fermented vegetables and pickles.
 We highly recommend the Herens valley beef marinated in forest pepper, tequila and tagettes, accompanied by green leeks and candied potatoes.
 Don’t miss the white mille-feuilles served with light Tahitian vanilla cream, topped with a fine jasmine jelly and an amazing wild Madagascar pepper emulsion.
 To prolong the culinary experience, the establishment regularly organises pastry classes for children.
 Watch them marvel as they get their hands dirty, and who knows… maybe they’ll find a vocation.